lpinzari/sql-psql-udy/02_joins_sql/07_join_visual_diagram.md

 This happens because each of the two domains integer and string appears twice in the relation, and the two occurrences are distinguished on the basis of their positions: the first appearance of the domain string refers to the home team, and the second to the visiting team.

 For this reason, we introduce a `non-positional` notation, by associating names with the domains in a relation, referred to as attributes, which describe the `roles` played by the domains.
-For example, for the relation concerning the matches, we can use names such as `Home_Team`, `Visiting_Team`, `Home_Goals`, `Visitor_Goals` and two additional columns `Home_Continent` and `Visitor_Continent` (it's not the best solution in terms of database design, it's only for teaching purposes); in the tabular representation, we use the attributes as column headings. **Given the necessity of identifying the components unambiguously**, **the attributes of a relation** (and therefore the `column headings`) must be different from each other and must have an unambiguos meaning.
+For example, for the relation concerning the matches, we can use names such as `Home_Team`, `Visiting_Team`, `Home_Goals`, `Visitor_Goals` and two additional columns `Home_Continent` and `Visitor_Continent` (it's not the best solution in terms of database design, it's only for teaching purposes); in the tabular representation, we use the attributes as column headings.

+**Given the necessity of identifying the components unambiguously**, **the attributes of a relation** (and therefore the `column headings`) must be

+- `different from each other` and
+- must have `identifiers with unambiguous meaning`.
+In other words, there must be a logical connection between the columns names that establishes a relation based only the column headings.

 |Home_Continent|Visitng_Continent|Home_Team| Visiting_Team| Home_Goals | Visitor_Goals |
 |:--:|:--:|:-----:|:-----:|:-------:|:--------:|